 What A Tour Of The Holy Land Looks Like

 A tour of the Holy Land can consist of visiting many different sites and stops but often times a tour is comprised of strategic sites and places that are known amongst most visitors.
 Places like the Sea of Galilee, Nazareth, Bethlehem, the Jordan River, the Dead Sea, Jerusalem and Golgotha are all places and sites popular among visitors.
+Many Christians will also time their trip to experience Easter celebrations in Israel.
 Guided tours not only take you to these varying spots but speak of the rich history and culture of each site while still allowing for time in certain places for shopping and dining.
 Even baptisms are a part of some of the tours where visitors themselves can get baptized in the Jordan River!
 Though tours can be customized or added to, most tours provide an itinerary where travelers know what to expect upfront and can prepare accordingly.

 Whatever your tour consists of, you are sure to be enamored by the beauty and culture of the Holy Lands and all it has to offer.
 From land to sea, to market places where one can dine or shop; the Holy Lands are an experience of a lifetime that no one should miss out on.
 If you are planning a tour, look into experiencing The Passion Play while visiting the Holy Land.
 You won’t be disappointed!